 Can I sell bitcoin on RoboSats too?

 Yes.
 Create a sell order specifying your price premium, accepted payment methods, and amount range.
-You’ll need enough Lightning balance to cover both the escrow (the sats you’re selling) and the trade bond.
+You'll need enough Lightning balance to cover both the escrow (the sats you're selling) and the trade bond, and a wallet that supports hold invoices.
 Selling on RoboSats is a good way to earn a premium on your bitcoin if you have Lightning liquidity available.

 Is RoboSats available in my country?